-We are in the process of obtaining the necessary approval from the New York Stock Exchange in order to list the shares of Class B common stock.
 Our common stock is currently listed on the New York Stock Exchange under the symbol "CXP."
-Following the reclassification and distribution, and if the name change proposal is approved, our Class A common stock will be listed on the New York Stock Exchange under the symbol "EXP" and our Class B common stock is expected to be listed on the New York Stock Exchange under the symbol "EXP."
+Our Class B common stock has been tentatively approved for listing on the New York Stock Exchange, subject to the NYSE's additional review of certain supporting materials.
+Following the reclassification and distribution, and if the name change proposal is approved, our Class A common stock will be listed on the New York Stock Exchange under the symbol "EXP" and our Class B common stock will be listed on the New York Stock Exchange under the symbol "EXP"